nathanmarianovsky/manualmath.com/README.md

 # Changing the Content
-### Physical Files
-In order to change the content of the website, there are two main folders to look at:

-1. At "/client/" we have "about.php" and "notation.php".
-The first one houses the content for the site's landing page and the second is the notation that is mentioned on this site.

-2. At "/content/" we have the rest.
-Inside there will be folders for each different subject.
-When looking at each subject there will be two html files associated that load the content of the subject alongside folders that represent the topics.
-Then looking inside any of the topics associated to the subject will have a single html file associated to the topic alongside folders that represent the sections.
-Finally looking inside any of the sections associated to the topic will have a single html file associated to the section alongside html files that represent the examples associated to the section.
-Sometimes there may also be image files inside the section folders, but these are just images used inside either the notes or examples.

 ### Changing the Database
 To begin with, the database is setup according to the following ERR diagram: